 Decide if you are more flexible in your choice of project or your travel period.
 Due to the reason that we support also our small projects sustainably, the capacity of many projects is limited.

 Tip: Do not just settle for one particular project.
-It is already enough to know in which country you would like to go and in what field of social work you would like to engage yourself.
+It is already enough to know in which country you would like to go and in what field of social work you would like to engage yourself in.

 3. Log In & Choose Program

-Once you have found your program, log in and click through the registration form.
-Afterwards, we will check your application for availability and if you are eligible for the program and proceed your registration, or we will discuss your choice again with you.
+Once you have found your program, log in, and click through the registration form.
+Afterward, we will check your application for availability, and if you are eligible for the program and proceed with your registration, or we will discuss your choice again with you.